Blueberry Scones

 Photo by Alexandra Grablewski (Chronicle Books, 2018)

-Most scones are dry and crumbly, especially when left to sit out on the counter for more than a few hours.
+Blueberry scones (and scones in general) are often dry and crumbly, especially if they sit out for more than a few hours.
 Not these.
 Some of the blueberries burst during baking, creating little pockets of juice that keep the scones melt-in-your-mouth tender and almost cakelike for days.
-The lemon glaze adds a pop of bright flavor and looks pretty too.
+The lemon glaze adds a pop of bright flavor—and looks pretty too.

-These are large scones.
-If you prefer smaller scones, divide the dough into two rounds instead of one, and then cut each round into 6 wedges.
-Also, when making scones, try to handle the dough as little as possible—a light hand makes for light and tender scones.
-If it’s outside of blueberry season and you’d like to make these, frozen blueberries will work too but don’t defrost them, or your scones will turn blue.
+This blueberry scone recipe makes large scones.
+If you prefer smaller ones, divide the dough into two rounds instead of one, and then cut each round into 6 wedges.
+Also, when making scones, try to handle the dough as little as possible; a light hand makes for light and tender scones.

 “I made these for my daughter and her roommates for finals week.
 They said they were the best scones they’ve ever had.”